 Riverstart Solar Park will yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Riverstart represents a capital investment of approximately $242 million and will disperse millions in property tax payments to local governments and school districts over the life of the project.
+Riverstart represents a capital investment of approximately $180 million and will disburse millions of dollars in cumulative payments to local governments over the life of the project.
 The project will create hundreds of full-time equivalent jobs during construction as well as several permanent jobs.
 Through the project’s lifecycle, millions of dollars will be spent within 50 miles of the solar park.

 Riverstart Solar Park will save more than 335 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Solar energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.